exsitu-projects/WildOS/doc/md/installing.md

 On Linux, node-webkit is an executable called `nw` and should be accessible in the `PATH`.
 The simplest way to install is to create a symbolic link to `nw` in `/usr/local/bin`.
-To install in `/opt` and support multiple versions, follow the instructions in [this web page](http://www.exponential.io/blog/install-node-webkit-on-ubuntu-linux).

 On Mac OS X, node-webkit is an application and should be copied to the standard `Applications` folder.
 If it is installed elsewhere, edit the `tools/nw` script so that `NWAPP` points to it.